r00tmebaby/Chrome-Extensions/Readme.md

 ## Current Extensions

-- **Normaliser**: Real‑time audio normalizer with vertical parametric EQ and automatic headroom + peak meter.
+- **Normaliser**: Real‑time audio normalizer with vertical parametric EQ and a single peak meter.
+It now uses `activeTab` + `scripting` to inject code only when you open the popup (no broad host permissions).
-- (Add future extensions here) Keep each in its own subfolder with a manifest.

 ## Folder Structure (example)